 Robert Root-Bernstein, Professor; Ph.D., Princeton.
 Peptide-neurotransmitter drug interactions; autoimmunity; evolution of physiological systems.

 Stephen P. Schneider, Professor; Ph.D., Emory.
 Neurobiology of sensory processing in spinal cord; central mechanisms of pain and hyperalgesia.

 Bruce D. Uhal, Professor; Ph.D., Saint Louis.
 Cell biology of the pulmonary alveolar epithelium; lung injury/repair mechanisms; regulation of apoptosis and cell kinetics in the lung; roles of local angiotensin systems in lung fibrosis.

 Hongbing Wang, Associate Professor, Ph.D., UCLA.
 Cyclic AMP Signaling and Neuroplasticity.
 (Joint appointment with the Neurosciences Training Program).

 Arthur J. Weber, Associate Professor and Director of Research and Graduate Studies; Ph.D., Wisconsin–Madison.
 Structure–function relations and neuroprotection in the visual system in optic-nerve injury and glaucoma.

-Robert W. Wiseman, Associate Professor; Ph.D., Florida State.
+Robert W. Wiseman, Professor; Ph.D., Florida State.
 Molecular imaging of the physiology and biochemistry of excitable cells; energetics and calcium homeostasis in muscle and myocardium; signal transduction in muscle during exercise and disease.
 (Joint appointment with the Department of Radiology)